HOW TO CHOOSE A PACKRAFT

 Most packraft paddles are light-weight and you can break them down to 4 pieces.
 Light, durable and cheap - you never can have all 3 of them.
 Pick your top 2 priorities and that will give you the best paddle for you ;-)

 It is always a good idea to test and compare different packrafts.
-A good opportunity are packrafting meet-ups and events.
+A great opportunity to do this is at packrafting meet-ups and events.
 You can find a list of the main European packrafting events here.

 European Packrafting Meet-up at the Soca river in Slovenia, taking place every year around May 1st (2020 due to COVID-19 postponed to September 16-20)